-After the 60th general CRP signup period ends April 7, 2023, FSA will analyze and rank all eligible offers.
+After general CRP signup 64, FSA will analyze and rank all eligible offers.

 The Secretary of Agriculture will then determine the EBI threshold used to accept offers.
-Because CRP is a highly competitive program, producers who would have met EBI during previous enrollment periods are not guaranteed an offer acceptance under the 60th general CRP signup period.
+Because CRP is a highly competitive program, producers who would have met EBI during previous enrollment periods are not guaranteed an offer acceptance under general CRP signup 64.